dmsyudha/spellbinding-weaver/README.md

 - Extension preferences to modify settings

 ### Installation
+1. Install Raycast
-1. Clone or download the repository
+2. Clone or download the repository
-2. Add the extension to Raycast using the Extensions preferences
+3. Go to folder, `npm i && npm run dev`
+4. Open raycast, find "Write Command"
 3. Configure your OpenAI API key, model, and other preferences in the extension settings

 ### Usage